swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Field Test

-The current version 0.1.2 of *RxJS Debugging for vscode* can debug RxJS programs running in the Node.js JavaScript VM.
-The planned major release 1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] will generalize this solution further and brings operator log points to RxJS applications running in web browsers.
+Version 0.1.2 of *RxJS Debugging for vscode* can debug RxJS programs running in the Node.js JavaScript VM.
+The major release 1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] generalizes this solution further and brings operator log points to RxJS applications running in web browsers.
 Thus, we expect installations of the debugger to increase further since more software engineers can benefit from its features.

 We see the opportunity for a comprehensive field test on how engineers use the novel RP debugger once its next iteration is available.
 Usage statistics provided through the planned analytics reporting module will prove helpful in these regards.